lulzzz/Smart-Contracts/README.md

 2018-04-18 07:35:00   0x9a9a...7cd1   Matured                  $            251.25   0xf17f52151e...
 ```

-The log files of the bond above show that this bond was created on 2018-01-18 08:35:02 with a requested bond principal of $ 250.00; The bond was finally singed by the pool with a promised bond yield of 5,000,000 (which translates into 0.5%) and is scheduled to mature 3 months later on 2018-04-18 07:35:00; This bond was also used to be a reference for another bond with the bond hash of 0x87e6...8ea8 before it returned it's state back to Issued; Lastly, the bond matured on 2018-04-18 07:35:00 and the bond's principal and yield were paid back to the liquidity provider (principal of $ 250.00 plus the yield of $ 250.00 * 0.005 equals the pay-out amount of $ 251.25);
+The log files of the bond above show that this bond was created on 2018-01-18 08:35:02 with a requested bond principal of $ 250.00.
+The bond was finally signed by the pool with a promised bond yield of 5,000,000 (which translates into 0.5%) and is scheduled to mature 3 months later on 2018-04-18 07:35:00.
+This bond was also used to be a reference for another bond with the bond hash of 0x87e6...8ea8 before it returned its state back to Issued.
+Lastly, the bond matured on 2018-04-18 07:35:00 and the bond's principal and yield were paid back to the liquidity provider (principal of $ 250.00 plus the yield of $ 250.00 * 0.005 equals the pay-out amount of $ 251.25).

 The diagram below shows the states and life-cycle of a bond in this ecosystem.
 <img src="https://github.com/HonestInsurance/Resources/blob/master/diagrams/BondStates.png?raw=true" width="700">

 ### Policy

 The policy contract contains all the policy related information on all the policies that are managed by this insurance pool.
-The second column shows the policy's hash while the 5th column shows the policy owner's address.
-The 3rd column indicates the state the policy was in when the log file was added while the 4th column displays further useful details about this bond.
+The second column shows the policy's hash (only abbreviated) while the fifth column shows the policy owner's address.
+The third column indicates the state the policy was in when the log file was added while the fourth column displays further details about this policy.

 ```
 Policy Hash: 0x22305bcf99b225e25ca70db8c1caa426b058e558c14d399113fbf9e0de04cee7